TokamakUI/Tokamak/README.md

   UI](https://github.com/BendingSpoons/katana-ui-swift) and
   [Komponents](https://github.com/freshOS/Komponents) for inspiration!

-SwiftUI is a trademark owned by Apple Inc. Software maintained as a part of Tokamak project is not affiliated with Apple Inc.
+SwiftUI is a trademark owned by Apple Inc. Software maintained as a part of the Tokamak project is not affiliated with Apple Inc.

 ## License